-Anyone who’s either held a job or had to pay a team around the holidays knows that it’s a tricky time for calculating paychecks.
+Anyone who’s either held a job or had to pay a team around the holidays knows it’s a tricky time for calculating paychecks.

 Will you have to work during Christmas or the Fourth of July?
-Do you need to pay your employees while they’re not working at Thanksgiving?
+Do you need to pay your employees while not working at Thanksgiving?
 Can you still work if you don’t partake in turkey carving?